How To Get A Sic Code For My Business

 Step 1: Know your primary business activity

 Start by writing a plain‑language description of what you earn most of your money from.
 Are you a bakery that sells bread and pastries?
-A consulting firm that helps nonprofits with grant writing?
-A landscaping company that does both design and maintenance?
+Think about it: a consulting firm that helps nonprofits with grant writing?
+On top of that, a landscaping company that does both design and maintenance?
 The key is to pinpoint the activity that generates the majority of your revenue.

 If you have multiple lines of work, pick the one that dominates.
 SIC is meant to capture the primary classification, not every side hustle.

-Want to learn more?
-We recommend how do i find my sic code and how do i find our sic code for further reading.
+Continue exploring with our guides on how do i find my sic code and how do i find our sic code.

 Step 2: Use the official SIC manual or online lookup